memgraph/docs/gqlalchemy/how-to-guides/query-builder/filter-data.md

 `and_where()`, `and_not_where()`, `xor_where()` and `xor_not_where()` methods to
 construct queries that will filter data.

-In this guide you'll learn how to:
+In this guide, you'll learn how to:

 - [Filter data by property comparison](#filter-data-by-property-comparison)
 - [Filter data by property value](#filter-data-by-property-value)
 - [Filter data by label](#filter-data-by-label)